Connection with Culture in Aotearoa: Creating Effective Leaders

 The first is whanaungatanga which loosely translated means family and relationship.

-Sarah explained that leading is all about relationship and connecting, reminding us that leadership is not a solo activity.
-She added, “You need the other people in your community, leadership is about how you bring people with you and how you move things forward.”
+Sarah explained that leading is all about relationships and connecting, reminding us that leadership is not a solo activity.
+She added, “You need the other people in your community.
+Leadership is about how you bring people with you and how you move things forward.”

 The second concept is kaitiakitanga which means stewardship or guardianship.